Akasaka Palace: Make a Quick Trip to Europe While You Are in Tokyo!

 The pubic viewing for the day I visited was only until the front of the main building but admission to inside the building is also available with booking in advance.

-Check the schedule for public visitors in advance as the palace may be closed occasionally.
+Check on the official website for the opening schedule in advance as the palace may be closed occasionally.

 Information